At the Project:

 - If you combine post-breeding migration south and pre-breeding migration back

-north you'll see Tree Swallows spend 4-6 months of each year migrating.
+north you'll see Tree Swallows spend up to 4-6 months of each year migrating.

 - You could consider the flocking of Tree Swallows at large marshes after nesting

-moves down a series of traditional foraging and roosting sites, a pattern that
+down a series of traditional foraging and roosting sites, a pattern that continues

 - Many other migrant birds use traditional stopover points, where in most years